Back

 This process allowed us to deliver a test that’s:

-• Fast: The adaptive format allows for a shorter testing time—just over two hours—while also preserving the validity of the test.
+• Fast: The adaptive format allows for a shorter testing time—just over 2 hours—while also preserving the validity of the test.
 This means less time testing and more time for instruction.

 • Flexible: In the fall, states, districts, and schools can choose to offer SAT School Day any day during the October testing window.
 In the spring, they can choose any day throughout March and April.

-• Secure: Each student receives a unique, but comparable, set of questions, eliminating the most common security challenges
+• Secure: Each student receives a unique, but comparable, set of questions, which eliminates the most common security challenges.

-The Bluebook platform allows for flexible, consistent test delivery regardless of location.
+The Bluebook app allows for flexible, consistent test delivery regardless of location.
 It can withstand intermittent disruptions in both internet and power—and includes other features that make testing easier for students and educators.

-In October 2023, Bluebook delivered the largest-ever digital test with nearly 1.25 million students testing on a single day—more than other tests that other organizations deliver in a single year.
-As of winter 2024, more than 10 million tests have been taken successfully.
+In October 2023, Bluebook delivered the largest-ever digital test.
+Nearly 1.25 million students tested on a single day—more than other tests that other organizations deliver in a single year.
+As of June 2025, more than 15 million tests had been taken successfully.

 In a recent survey, two-thirds of students and nearly all educators said their experience with the digital SAT was good or excellent.